saliormoon/Cookbook/recipes/AvoidingInjection.md

 In the above query, `@what` is a bind parameter.
 In order to execute this query, a value for bind parameter `@what` must be specified.
-Otherwise query execution will fail with error 1551 (*no value specified for declared bind paramter*).
+Otherwise query execution will fail with error 1551 (*no value specified for declared bind parameter*).
 If a value for `@what` gets specified, the query can be executed.
 However, the query string and the bind parameter values (i.e. the contents of the `@what` bind parameter) will be handled separately.
 What's in the bind parameter will always be treated as a value,